 cameraman Graham Ferguson and his partner Roman Kroiter were making multi-screen films for the Canadian Government, often using several 35mm cameras strapped together.
 Their dream was to find a large format system which would produce a single image on a giant screen, with audiences sitting relatively close so that the projected image covered the entire field of vision of the viewer.
 This concept was quite different from normal viewing practice and meant that the back row of the audience would have to be sitting at a distance closer than the width of the screen.
 The problem always returned to the system of projection, and both Graham and Roman visited the New York World Fair to see a 70mm film with a 10 perforation pull-down.
 Even this was not big enough for their purpose, and when they eventually heard about the Rolling Loop patent they realized that this might just be the answer.
 Graham was on the next plane to Brisbane.

-Ron Jones was rather taken aback by the sudden interest in his system, and whilst Graham thought that all Hollywood would be there clamouring for the patent rights, he was in fact the only one.
-So without any competition he bought the world rights and returned to Canada with the prototype for a revolutionary new film transport system.
+Ron Jones was rather taken aback by the sudden interest in his system, and whilst Graham thought that all Hollywood would be there clamoring for the patent rights, he was, in fact, the only one.
+So without any competition, he bought the world rights and returned to Canada with the prototype for a revolutionary new film transport system.